banyek/Utilities/README.md

 	- monitor_space_qt.pl - Query tool for monitor space
 * binlog_extractor.awk
 	- You have to give it a GTID and it will return the next position from an SQL dump of MySQL binlog
+* rds_node_selector.sh
+    - fancy menu based terminal tool for connecting your rds instances.
+It queries the aws api for your hosts.
+When you use the --iddqd switch it can connect to writer nodes, if not, just the readers are available (if an aurora cluster has only 1 node it could be writed as well.
+You need configured awscli, .my.cnf and dialog installed